Southwestern Native American jewelry is a term for any Native jewelry from the American Southwest, a specific region covering the following states:

 Authentic Zuni Jewelry

-Traditional Zuni jewelry includes the following materials:
+Traditional Zuni jewelry incorporates the use of various materials.

 - Red coral